oblac/jodd-site/content/doc/json/3+json-parser.md

 Every JSON map first must be converted to a `Map` so we can fetch the class name and then converted to a target class.
-Because of this double conversion expect performance penalties if using class metada name.
+Because of this double conversion expect performance penalties if using class metadata name.

 ## Type conversion